How To Use And Configure WordPress Widgets – Part 3

 (Making Links Widget active)

-You can add as many separate ‘Link Widgets’ to the sidebar navigation menu as you want.
+You can add as many separate ‘Link Widgets’ to your sidebar navigation area as you want.
 As you will see in a moment, this lets you create and display specific lists of links on your site …

-(Add Multiple Links Widgets To Your Sidebar Navigation Section)
+(Add Multiple Links Widgets To The Sidebar Section)

 You can sort links by Link title, Link rating, Link ID, or display links in Random order …